-During FY 2016/17, the goal will be to complete the environmental documentation and necessary financing agreements so that Metropolitan's Board of Directors can make a sound business decision on participation in and implementation of the BDCP/CA WaterFix.
+During FY 2016/17 documentation and necessary financing agreements so that Metropolitan's Board of Directors can make a sound business decision on participation in and implementation of the BDCP/CA WaterFix.

 Interim steps in this process that will be completed during this time period include organizing and developing procedures and structures to handle the mechanics and logistics of managing a mega-construction project, including but not limited to: establishing and staffing a construction office; developing appropriate specifications for equipment procurement, design and construction; establishing procedures for land acquisition and habitat development; creating approaches for interim and long-term project financing; and preparing all necessary permitting documentation.